5 February 2010

 • It only supports audio file formats CAF, AIF, or WAV.

-• And more – see the iPhone Application Programming Guide, page 149.
+• And more – see the Multimedia Programming Guide.

 AVAudioPlayer